Rouhija/minishell/README.md

 # Description
-- a mini UNIX command interpreter.
+- a mini UNIX command interpreter
-- no pipes, no redirections or any other advanced functions.
+- no pipes, no redirections or any other advanced functions
-- PATH and ERROR management.
+- PATH and ERROR management
-- builtins: echo, cd, setenv, unsetenv, env, exit.
+- builtins: `echo, cd, setenv, unsetenv, env, exit`
-- expansions $ and ˜
+- expansions `$ and ˜`
+- multiple commands with `;`
+- signal management